akvasan2/MonteCarloPathwaySearch/README.md

 	Parameter files: stored in Conf_Search/Parameters

 	pairInteractionFile (PIE.pdb):specifying atoms of the pair of molecules for calculating PIE.
 B column of each atom of the two molecules should equal 1 or 2
+	PIE.pdb can be created by running: vmd make_cnst.tcl in the Conf_Search/Input directory.

 ##### How to run:

 	Set parameters in pie_1.namd and run.sh

 	bash run.sh

 ##### Output:

 	Output/PIE.dat